osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Configuration/pi-adapter-for-structured-data-files-data-selection-configuration.md

 In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the adapter to collect from the data sources.

+**Note:** This document uses cURL commands to demonstrate data selection configuration, but other options are available.
+For more information, see [Configuration tools](xref:ConfigurationTools1-3).

 ## Configure Structured Data Files data selection

 Complete the following steps to configure Structured Data Files data selection.
-Use the `api/v1/configuration/<ComponentId>/DataSelection` REST endpoint to add or edit the configuration.
+Use the `POST` method in conjunction with the `api/v1/configuration/<ComponentId>/DataSelection` REST endpoint to initialize the configuration.

-**Note:** This procedure uses cURL commands for REST endpoint configuration, but other options are available.
-For more information, see [Configuration tools](xref:ConfigurationTools1-3).

 1. Using a text editor, create an empty text file.

-1. Copy and paste an example configuration for a structured data files data selection into the file.
+1. Copy and paste an example configuration for data selection into the file.

-    See [Structured Data Files data selection examples](#structured-data-files-data-selection-examples) for sample JSON.
+    For sample JSON, see [Structured Data Files data selection examples](#structured-data-files-data-selection-examples).

 1. Update the example JSON parameters for your environment.